 With Zoom, real-time captions are not available.
-We have found the easiest way to offer captions with Zoom is to present your lecture slides via Google Slides, share your screen to the Zoom call, and turn on Google Slides' real-time captioning.
-If using Cloud Recordings, we also recommend you enable audio transcriptions in your Zoom profile settings before your first Zoom meeting.
+We have found the easiest way to offer captions with Zoom is to use the third-party service Web Captioner.
+More information about this is available on our Zoom webpage.
+If you use Zoom's Cloud Recordings, we also recommend you enable audio transcriptions in your Zoom profile settings before your first Zoom meeting.

-No matter which method you use to create your video, when it's uploaded to Google Drive, you have the option to also upload captions to display alongside your video content.
+No matter which method you use to create your video, when it's uploaded to Google Drive, you have the option to also upload a captions file to display alongside your video.

 Communication from CIT will always be signed by an employee's name.
 CIT will never ask for your password to keep your account active or to increase your email storage space.